Waded Cruzado: Other roles

-Memberships

-Cruzado holds membership in a number of organizations related to her profession as a literary scholar and as a college administrator.
-These include the American Comparative Literature Association, American Council of Education, Hispanic Association of Colleges and Universities, Modern Language Association, North Central Council of Latin Americanists, Society for the Advancement of Chicanos and Native Americans in Science, and the Southwest Council of Latin American Studies.

-She is also a member of the Alpha Delta Kappa, Delta Sigma Theta, and Phi Kappa Phi national honor societies.

 Honors

 Cruzado was named the 2011 Michael P. Malone Educator of the Year by the Montana Ambassadors for demonstrating outstanding accomplishment, excellence and leadership in the field of education.
 She was also recognized as a Paul Harris Fellow by Rotary International and, in November 2012, the Association of Public and Land-grant Universities awarded her the Seaman A. Knapp Memorial Lectureship, in honor of the founder of the Cooperative Extension Service.

 Published works

 Dr. Cruzado has published a number of professional articles and reports.
 Among these are: